 Non-Executive Director Exec.
-MBA, B.Comm, FCA, FAICD Geoff was appointed to the Board in January 2021.
-Geoff is a non-executive director and honorary treasurer for both the Melbourne Cricket Club and Walter and Eliza Hall Institute of Medical Research, and is a non-executive director of Djerriwarrh Investments Limited.
-His executive career included 13 years as Group Chief Financial Officer of Seek Limited and AXA Asia Pacific Holdings Limited, and 15 years as a partner with Deloitte, including as Managing partner Victoria.
+MBA, B.Comm, FCA, FAICD Geoff was appointed to the Board in January 2021 and is a member of both the Audit and Risk Management Committee and the Remuneration and Nominations Committee.
+Geoff is a non-executive director and honorary treasurer for both the Melbourne Cricket Club and the WEHI Institute of Medical Research, and is a non-executive director of Djerriwarrh Investments Limited.
+His executive career included 13 years as Group Chief Financial Officer of Seek Limited and AXA Asia Pacific Holdings Limited, and 15 years as a partner with Deloitte, including as Managing Partner Victoria.